F6ITU/K_Relay_Board/README.md

 ![La carte antenne](https://github.com/F6ITU/K_Relay_Board/blob/main/switch_ant.jpg)

-This I/O board is part of a set consisting of a 400 W LDMos based RF power amplifier (Munin 400), a medium power (600 or 1500 W) Zolotarev low pass filter, an Automatic Antenna Tuner (ATU) nickname « Aries » and a 4 port antenna switch.
+This relay board is part of a set consisting of a 400 W LDMos based RF power amplifier (Munin 400), a medium power (600 or 1500 W) Zolotarev low pass filter, an Automatic Antenna Tuner (ATU) nickname « Aries » and a 4 port antenna switch (this project).

 All these developments are the work and intellectual property of Kjell Karlsen LA2NI and Laurence Barker G8NJJ.